 If you use any streaming services, you’ve probably noticed that some titles will disappear over time.
 This is thanks to copyright laws between big companies.
-With a VPN, you can unlock content you normally can’t access.
+With a VPN, you can unlock content you usually can’t access.

 ExpressVPN makes a world of difference — since it lets you browse from anywhere in the world

-To make things even better, ExpressVPN’s servers have fast and throttle-free access to Netflix streaming.
+To make things even better, our sponsor ExpressVPN’s servers have fast and throttle-free access to Netflix streaming.
 This opens up a whole new world of exciting content to stream.
 You can enjoy TV shows and movies from anywhere in the world.
 It’s a great way to broaden your horizons!

 ExpressVPN works with any device that connects to the internet.
 That means you can watch from a laptop, desktop, smartphone, tablet or streaming media console (that includes your Apple TV or the Fire TV Stick).